Mike Yastrzemski

 From - 2019, To - Present

-Michael Andrew Yastrzemski, nicknamed ‘Yaz’, is an American professional baseball outfielder for the Atlanta Braves of Major League Baseball (MLB).
-He was born on August 23, 1990, in Andover, Massachusetts, and has previously played for the San Francisco Giants and Kansas City Royals.
-A graduate of St. John’s Preparatory School, he played college baseball at Vanderbilt University.
-Yastrzemski was drafted by the Baltimore Orioles in 2013 and made his MLB debut in 2019.
-He is known not only for his on-field prowess but also as the grandson of legendary Hall of Famer Carl Yastrzemski.
+Michael Andrew Yastrzemski, nicknamed “Yaz,” is an American professional baseball outfielder for the Atlanta Braves of Major League Baseball.
+Born on August 23, 1990, he has previously played for the San Francisco Giants and Kansas City Royals.
+He is the grandson of Baseball Hall of Famer Carl Yastrzemski.

 Early Life and Background